Just because it’s called a “dollar store” doesn’t mean you have to pay that much for everything you buy there.

 There are two ways to get cash back on dollar-store purchases.
 You can take your pick, or take advantage of both during a single transaction:

-Ibotta is a free app for Android and Apple devices that enables you to earn cash rebates on purchases — not just online, but also at many brick-and-mortar stores.
-Those stores include Dollar General, Dollar Tree and Family Dollar.
+Ibotta is a free app that enables you to earn cash rebates on purchases at many brick-and-mortar stores, including Dollar Tree.

 3. Shop online

-Even better, you can earn cash back on purchases from their websites.
-Just go through a free cash-back portal like Rakuten (formerly known as Ebates).
+Even better, you can earn cash back on purchases from such websites.
+Just do your online shopping via a free cash-back portal like Rakuten.